aristosv/freqtrade/README.md

 ```

-These are some of the information you will be required to provide when installing Freqtrade.
+This is the information you will be required to provide when installing Freqtrade.

 - Bot Name: This will be the bot's name.
 When setting up multiple bots each one can have it's name.